mknxdev/jperf/README.md

 ## Installation

-The main package's bundle uses the UMD format, meaning that it can be installed in multiple ways.
+This package is bundled using the UMD format, meaning that it can be installed in multiple ways.
 An ESM-specific bundle is also available for use in modern projects.

 ### CDN (browser-only)

-As this tool will often be used only temporary for testing purposes, the quickest way to add it to your codebase is by using a CDN-based script (which can be easily removed after testing).
+As it will probably often be used only temporary for testing purposes, the quickest and easiest way to add jPerf to your codebase is by using a CDN-based script.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/jperf@latest/dist/jperf.min.js"></script>